guildai/guildai/CONTRIBUTING.md

 # Releasing

-Release automation is done with Github Actions.
+Versioning is done solely using git tags.
 All you need to do is make an annotated tag and push it to the guild repo.
 An annotated tag is done with `git tag -a <version>`.
 In the annotation, copy/paste the changelog for your release.
+Note that any markdown text may not get recorded properly because the leading `#` character denotes a comment line in git.

+Release automation is done with Github Actions.
+The pipeline is defined in .github/workflows/publish-tag-to-pypi.yml.
+This pipeline gets triggered by tags matching the basic "X.Y.Z*" format.

 There are two places that packages may be sent.
 If a tag has "dev" or "rc" in it, it will be uploaded to test PyPI, https://test.pypi.org/project/guildai/.
 You can use the --extra-index-url flag for pip to install from test PyPI.
 If the tag does not contain "dev" or "rc", it will be uploaded to PyPI, https://pypi.org/project/guildai/